Children's Braces in Brighton & Hove

 Is there an Age Limit for Braces?

+Many people come to us wondering what age children get braces, with some probably worried that they have missed the opportunity.
 You’ll be glad to know there is no age limit to having braces!
 In fact, many adults visit the orthodontist to have their teeth correctly aligned.
-This is either because they neglected to see an orthodontist, or they were not able to arrange a visit during their childhood.
+This is either because they neglected to see an orthodontist before, or they were not able to arrange a visit during their childhood.

 It’s not uncommon for an orthodontist to suggest that there is in fact a better age to seek orthodontic treatment.
 However, this does not mean that the effects of having treatment later in life will hamper the development or the results of undergoing treatment.
-It’s simply a case of addressing the issue before it worsens – to ensure the patient wouldn’t be living in discomfort.
+It’s simply a case of addressing the issue before it worsens, to ensure that the patient will not be living in discomfort.

 Are there Major Differences Regarding Braces for Kids and for Adults?

 Strictly speaking there are no major notable differences between adult braces and braces for children.
 This is because all braces are unique anyway, so no patient will ever have ‘the same braces’.
-Of course, there are different types of braces: Invisalign, lingual braces, metal (wired) and retainers etc but the technique (or, application) remains very similar for every patient.
+Of course, there are also different types of braces: Invisalign, lingual braces, metal (wired) and retainers, etc..
+The technique (or application) remains very similar for every patient.

 Do Braces Cost More Depending on Age?

-Due to the fact braces are priced on how many adjustments are needed, there’s no fixed price.
-It also depends on how long the braces need to be worn and how many adjustments are required during this time.
+How much children’s braces cost is often a worry for parents, but due to the fact that braces are priced on how many adjustments are needed over time, there’s no fixed price.
+It also depends on how long the braces need to be worn.

 However, in most cases, braces for adults may cost slightly more because they take longer to have an effect.
 This is because adults’ mouths are more susceptible to gum disease, weakened roots and other factors that simply come with age.
 Whereas children’s teeth are able to be shifted into desired positions far easier because they’re still developing.
 This means braces take less time to work.